-After much discussion, we agreed that there’s only one room for a baritone ukulele, and that spot has been unanimously taken by the uke from Kala!
+After much discussion, we agreed that there’s only one room for a baritone ukulele, and that spot among the best ukuleles has been unanimously taken by the uke from Kala!

-Kala’s offering touts a 30.5 body that’s made up of solid spruce and laminate mahogany gracing the top, back, and sides.
+Kala’s offering touts a 31″ body that’s made up of ziricote, rosewood, and mahogany gracing the top, back, and sides.
 Play a bit with it, and you’ll wonder where all the powerful sound is coming from.

 The sub-$300 price tag makes it a steal for those who want value for money.
-The KA-SBG will only play better with time.
+The Kala Ziricote will only play better with time.
 It’s a perfect mix of playability and tone wrapped in rock-solid hardware!

 2. Luna Dolphin Concert Ukulele

 Looking for a uke that has the ‘it’ factor?
 Luna Guitars’ Dolphin model is definitely a contender.
 After all, they’re the go-to company when it comes to beautifully-designed ukuleles.